 2. Put in password in "Wachtwoord" field.

 3. Click on Login.

 To search, login and then click on "Zoek" and then "Vrij".

 2. Zoekterm -- put in surname or other search terms.

 3. Periode -- choose "gehele archief" for all four centuries; narrow choices by choosing either 21ste eeuw (21st century); 20ste eeuw (20th century); 19de eeuw (19th century) and 18de eeuw (18th century)."

 Mary advised me that the articles can be printed by doing a right click on the mouse and choosing "print picture".
 This is the easiest way to print as there is no print button located on the page.

 I want to thank Mary for her generosity and willingness to share these wonderful instructions on utilizing the website.
 If you would like to research the papers, you can click Leewarder Courant Archives.

-Posted by Jennifer Jackson at Monday, December 03, 2007
+Posted by Our Future Rooted in Our Past at Monday, December 03, 2007